thegooddocsproject/request-for-comment/README.md

 During or after the general discussion period, the community member that originally submitted the RFC proposal may revise the proposal to incorporate feedback or suggestions from the community.

+The proposer makes the final call whether to adopt or reject feedback:

-If the proposer revises the PEP, they should notify the community on the pull request thread (preferred), and/or the `#proposals` channel or [groups.io mailing list](https://thegooddocsproject.groups.io/g/main).
+- If they **adopt** the feedback, the proposer incorporates it into the RFC draft before the final comment period begins and notes it in a comment on the pull request threads and in their commits.
+- If they **reject** it, they note it in the feedback section by copying the comments verbatim and stating their reason for rejecting the feedback.

 ### 4. Final comment and vote